teki97/DM-TFD/README.md

 It is notable that the CTs and noise appear with the increasing length of signal, and when the test signals are nearly twice as long as the training signal, the great representations can be also gained.
 That is to say, only if the test signal is **more than twice** as long as the training signal, we need to re-train the model to gain better performance.

 ### Comparison on the ability to estimate instantaneous frequency
-Usually time-frequency representations are compared in terms of their ability to accurately estimate instantaneous frequency, thus we have added such a comparison with ADTFD, RS and SST, and th results are shown in the following:
+Usually time-frequency representations are compared in terms of their ability to accurately estimate instantaneous frequency, thus we have added such a comparison with ADTFD, and RS, and th results are shown in the following:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/if_es.png" align=center />